| Contents |

 If I look at the files, I’ll see the changes indicated by the “More output” commit.
 But let’s say I want to go back in time to the previous commit and see what the files looked like then.
 How would I do that?

-I can use the git checkout command to make that happen.
+I can use the git switch command to make that happen.

 Now, I could say: